![]() My first failed girlfriend, Sandra, staring at me from deep in the grip of what turned out to be highschool-gossip Tourettes syndrome, said

 apartment, retching out the betrayal, waiting for my lover of eight years to come

 back for another carload of his belongings.
 I was being left for a man who had thighs.
 And a Saab, with central locking.
-I knew, see cos
+I knew, see I knew Our friends had already started lining up,

 orderly and quiet, on either side in neat playground lines.
 I tried not to wonder